ddelgado1/CRM-Mac_CRMpilot0-CRMpilot0copy0/mynotes.md

-Need to work on making the errors in the controllers more robust (like actually throwing error codes) so that the errors are properly accounted for
+Need to work on making the errors in the controllers more robust (like actually throwing _**proper**_ error codes) so that the errors are properly accounted for
+Also need to make it so that we have a proper join table with cascading (most likely) (need to figure out how to get this working [probably stack exchange])

 ## Frontend:

 - General
-    - Need to setup Redux persist and navigation in general
+    - Need to setup Redux persist and sessions/cookies
     - Admin rights
     - Need to beef up our validators so that people can't change things with inspect element
     - Need to make error stuff better